yash-patel268/Data-Management-Project/README.md

 The signup process is fairly straight foward and there is input limitation to prevent incorrect entries.

 ### Admin page
-To reach the admin page is fairly simple as all that is required to do is add "admin/admin.html" to the main index.html url which is the index.html that is launch when you select the virtual host created for this application.
+To reach the admin page is fairly simple as all that is required to do is remove "index.html" and replace it with "admin/admin.html" to the url which can be done after launching the virtual host created for this application.
 The reason for no direct access from the main website is prevent users which are not admins to access it.
-(The url will look like "Clinicregistration/index.html/admin/admin.html")
+(The url will look like "Clinicregistration/admin/admin.html")